Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-standards/standards.md

 Summary: The hype over NFTs and collectibles is blinding us to their true usefulness as trustworthy persistent data objects.
 How do they sit in the landscape with verifiable credentials and picos?
 Listening to this Reality 2.0 podcast about NFTs with Doc Searls, Katherine Druckman, and their guest Greg Bledsoe got me thinking about NFTs.

-* [Nat describes GAIN](https://nat.sakimura.org/2021/09/14/announcing-gain/) as an overlay network on top of the Internet with all its participants identity proofed.
-One key benefit of the approach proposed in the white paper is that the standards required to enable this network already exist: OpenID Connect and eKYC/IDA.

 - [Nat has a presentation](https://nat.sakimura.org/2021/09/14/announcing-gain/)
 - There is a [linked in Group](https://www.linkedin.com/groups/12559000/)